kbowling74/Water_Quality_Analysis/README.md

 TO BE COMPLETED:
 1. Obtain EPA standards in correct format
+2. Tableau:
+  - add results to first sheet
-2. Tableau - add results and t-test visualization
+  - add filter for each location, type, and depth fo each sample
 3. Add EPA accepted standards to visualization
 4. update readme with screenshots